krstn420/krstn420.github.io/README.md

-# Deckard Cain: a Diablo Discord Bot
+# Deckard Cain: a Diablo 2 Resurrected Discord Bot
 [Add Deckard Cain](https://discord.com/oauth2/authorize?client_id=878213420342730762&permissions=3072&scope=bot)
 Deckard Cain is a Discord Bot that acts as a Diablo 2 Resurrected Database which represents Items in form of embeds.